 A trade contractor may sign off only on their trade component of the certified Commercial Inspection or Residential Home Inspection report.

 ⦁ There is no industry wide standard form for this type of Home Inspections.

 ⦁ Some Insurance companies provide their own inspection report - insurance mitigation report; however, most insurance companies will accept forms from companies that perform home inspections provided that they are filled out by qualified individuals.

 ⦁ We use a variance of the Citizens Insurance Company Inspection Form.

 ⦁ Our Citizens 4-Point Inspection Form has been modified to show more possible hazards in the electrical part.

 ⦁ Open main electrical panel and interior door.

-⦁ HVAC heating system (with dated manufacturer’s plate).
+⦁ HVAC (Heating, Ventilation and Air Conditioning) system (with dated manufacturer’s plate).

 ⦁ All hazards or deficiencies noted.

 Photos must accompany each 4-Point Inspection report submitted.